Nile Rodgers: 2010s: Autobiography, Daft Punk, Songwriters Hall of Fame, It's About Time

 Rodgers' solo single "Do What You Wanna Do (IMS Anthem)" was released on August 10, 2014 to benefit the We Are Family Foundation.
 A year later, in March 2015, Rodgers released Chic's first single in more than 23 years, "I'll Be There", with a live streamed concert from The Roundhouse in London.
-The song, created by Rodgers from original Chic outtake tapes from the 70s, with Bernard Edwards, Tony Thompson, and vocalists Alfa Anderson and Luci Martin.
-The song went to #1 on Billboard's Dance Music Chart, June 20, 2015.
+The song was produced using original Chic outtake tapes from the 70s, with Bernard Edwards, Tony Thompson, and vocalists Alfa Anderson and Luci Martin.
+The song went to No. 1 on Billboard's Dance Music Chart on June 20, 2015.
 In August, Rodgers launched FOLD Festival (FreakOut!
-Let's Dance), A multi-day event with a diverse line-up of artists including Beck, Duran Duran, Chaka Khan, Keith Urban, Janelle Monáe, Ginger Minj, Chic and many others.
+Let's Dance), a multi-day event with a diverse line-up of artists including Beck, Duran Duran, Chaka Khan, Keith Urban, Janelle Monáe, Ginger Minj, Chic and others.

 Rodgers collaborated with Lady Gaga to remake Chic's hit, "I Want Your Love" for Tom Ford's Spring/Summer 2016 collection video in lieu of a fashion show.

 Rodgers and Bernard Edwards were inducted into the Songwriters Hall of Fame on June 9, 2016.
 In 2017, after 11 nominations for Chic, Rodgers was inducted into the Rock and Roll Hall of Fame with an award for Musical Excellence.
 "It's sort of bittersweet," says Rodgers.
 "I'm quite flattered that they believed that I was worthy, but my band Chic didn't win.
 They plucked me out of the band and said, 'You're better than Chic.'
 That's wacky to me ...
 I am flattered and I think it's cool, but I feel like somebody put me in the lifeboat and told my family they can't get in."